-A podcast of an NPR interview broacast, where Tippett discusses various humanist and spiritual themes with one to three speakers.
-Her guests are sometimes world-famous, sometimes lesser-known, & range from artists to activists to scientists.
+An NPR podcast where Tippett discusses various humanist and spiritual themes with one to three speakers.
+Her guests are sometimes world-famous, sometimes lesser-known, & range from artists & poets to activists & scientists.
 Unedited interviews also available; I prefer the polish of the edited versions.

 Brous argues it is time to reclaim & revitalize religion----they all include the raw material, she says, of compassion, kindness & forgiveness.

 Meditation 101 w/Dan Harris:

 This 2-minute animated video from Happify clarifies the basic instruction